 E-commerce.
-Our e-commerce services primarily include discount coupon advertising and online property auctions.
-We also provide property viewing and pre-sale customer support free of charge in connection with the sale of discount coupons and online property auctions.
+Our e-commerce services primarily include discount coupon advertising and facilitating transactions.
+We provide property viewing and pre-sale customer support free of charge in connection with the sale of discount coupons.
 E-commerce revenues are principally generated from selling discount coupons to potential property buyers, which allow buyers to purchase specified properties from real estate developers at discounts greater than the face value of the fees charged by us.
 The discount coupons are refundable to the buyers at any time before they are used to purchase the specified properties.
 We recognize such e-commerce revenues upon obtaining confirmation letters that prove the use of coupons by property buyers, and when collections are reasonably assured.
 Revenues are recognized based on the net proceeds received as we act as a marketing agent of the property developer in such transactions.
+We also faciliate transactions on our proprietary platform for home furnishing business and earn commissions from merchants that are generally determined as a percentage of the value of merchandise being sold by the merchants.
+Revenue related to commissions is recognized at the time when the underlying transaction is completed.

 Online advertising.
 Revenues from online advertising services are generated principally from online advertising arrangements, sponsorship arrangements, and to a lesser extent, outsourcing arrangements and keyword advertising arrangements.
 Online advertising arrangements allow advertisers to place advertisements on particular areas of the websites we operate, in particular formats and over particular periods of time.
 Advertising revenues from online advertising arrangements are recognized ratably over the contract period of display when collectability is reasonably assured.
 Sponsorship arrangements allow advertisers to sponsor a particular area on our websites in exchange for a fixed payment over the contract period.
 Advertising revenues from sponsorship arrangements are recognized ratably over the contract period.
 We also generate online advertising revenues from outsourcing certain regional sites for a fixed period of time to local outsourcing partners.
-In such cases, we earn a fixed advertising fee payable by the local outsourcing partner, who are responsible for both website operation and related advertising sales.
+In such cases, we earn a fixed advertising fee payable by the local outsourcing partners, who are responsible for both website operation and related advertising sales.
 Advertising revenues from hosted websites are recognized ratably over the term of the contract.
 Keyword advertising revenues are recognized ratably over the contract period when collectability is reasonably assured.